 A robust sanitation verification program is at the heart of any ATP food safety program.
 Progressive, proactive facilities develop Sanitation Standard Operating Procedures (SSOP) that formalize their cleaning and sanitation test process.

 Validation and verification of the facility’s SSOP can be accomplished through a robust hygiene monitoring program.
-To help with this, Neogen offers a range of ATP test kits and products to detect the amount of residue or organic matter, including bacteria, yeast and mold, left on a surface or in rinse water after cleaning.
+To help with this, Neogen® offers a range of ATP test kits and products to detect the amount of residue or organic matter, including bacteria, yeast and mold, left on a surface or in rinse water after cleaning.

-Neogen’s ATP test system leads the industry and provides a near-instant measurement of organic material left on a surface.
+Neogen’s ATP testing system leads the industry and provides a near-instant measurement of organic material left on a surface.
 Hygiene swab tests, such as protein swabs can also provide a relatively quick measurement of general cleaning by reporting the amount of protein left on the surface.
 While ATP systems report a numeric value, protein detection swabs change color in the presence of proteins.

 Another important indicator of SSOP efficacy is the relative presence of microorganisms on the surface.
 While also affected by the cleaning portion of the SSOP, this marker relates more closely to the efficacy of the sanitizer.

 AccuPoint Advanced Sanitation Verification System measures the ATP collected from food contact surfaces or rinse water samples as an indication of the cleanliness of the surface or purity of the rinse water.
-Approved by the AOAC Research Institute, AccuPoint Advanced was found to perform according to the manufacturer’s documented claims and can be used throughout the global marketplace and within the regulatory arena.
+Approved by the AOAC Research Institute, AccuPoint Advanced was found to perform according to the manufacturer’s documented claims and can be used throughout the global marketplace and within the regulatory arena for ATP testing purposes.
 The system works by measuring the light created when ATP reacts with liquid stable enzyme chemical reagents in the system’s unique sampling devices.
 The higher the levels of food residue and microorganisms in a surface or rinse water sample, the more ATP, and the more light produced.